 Assessing psychotherapy’s effectiveness

 Some people wonder why they can’t just talk about their problems with family members or friends.
+Or even with the wall!
 Psychologists offer more than someplace to vent.
 Psychologists have years of training and experience that help people improve their lives.
 And there is significant evidence showing that psychotherapy is a very effective treatment.

 How effective is psychotherapy?